Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Appendix

 \paragraph{Sum-aggregation}

 The arguably simplest way to aggregate the qualities of multiple feature sets is to sum them up, which we call \emph{sum-aggregation}:

-While this objective fosters a high average quality of feature sets, it does not guarantee that the alternatives have similar quality: \begin{example}[Sum-aggregation] Consider $n=6$~features with univariate feature qualities (cf.~Equation~\ref{eq:afs:univariate-filter}) $q = (9,8,7,3,2,1)$, feature-set size~$k=3$, number of alternatives~$a=2$, and dissimilarity threshold~$\tau = 0.5$, which permits an overlap of one feature between sets here.
-Exact sequential search yields the selection $s^{(0)} = (1,1,1,0,0,0)$, $s^{(1)} = (1,0,0,1,1,0)$, and $s^{(2)} = (0,1,0,1,0,1)$, with a summed quality of $24+14+12=50$.
-One possible exact simultaneous-search solution consists of the feature sets $s^{(0)} = (1,1,0,1,0,0)$, $s^{(1)} = (1,0,1,0,1,0)$, and $s^{(2)} = (0,1,1,0,0,1)$, with a summed quality of $20+18+16=54$.
-Another possible exact simultaneous-search solution is $s^{(0)} = (1,1,0,0,0,1)$, $s^{(1)} = (1,0,1,0,1,0)$, and $s^{(2)} = (0,1,1,1,0,0)$, with a summed quality of $18+18+18=54$. \end{example} This example allows several insights.
+While this objective fosters a high average quality of feature sets, it does not guarantee that the alternatives have similar quality: \begin{example}[Sum-aggregation] Consider $n=6$~features with univariate feature qualities (cf.~Equation~\ref{eq:afs:univariate-filter}) $q = (9,8,7,3,2,1)$, feature-set size~$k=3$, number of alternatives~$a=2$, the Dice dissimilarity (cf.~Equation~\ref{eq:afs:dice}) as~$d(\cdot)$, and dissimilarity threshold~$\tau = 0.5$, which permits an overlap of one feature between sets here (cf.~Equation~\ref{eq:afs:dice-rearranged-equal-size}).
+Exact sequential search (cf.~Definition~\ref{def:afs:alternative-feature-selection-sequential}) yields the selection $s^{(0)} = (1,1,1,0,0,0)$, $s^{(1)} = (1,0,0,1,1,0)$, and $s^{(2)} = (0,1,0,1,0,1)$, with a summed quality of $\,24+14+12=50$.
+One possible exact simultaneous-search (cf.~Definition~\ref{def:afs:alternative-feature-selection-simultaneous}) solution consists of the feature sets $s^{(0)} = (1,1,0,1,0,0)$, $s^{(1)} = (1,0,1,0,1,0)$, and $s^{(2)} = (0,1,1,0,0,1)$, with a summed quality of $\,20+18+16=54$.
+Another possible exact simultaneous-search solution is $s^{(0)} = (1,1,0,0,0,1)$, $s^{(1)} = (1,0,1,0,1,0)$, and $s^{(2)} = (0,1,1,1,0,0)$, with a summed quality of $\,18+18+18=54$. \end{example} This example allows several insights.
 First, exact sequential search yields worse quality than exact simultaneous search here, i.e., 50 vs.~54.
 Second, the feature-set qualities of the sequential solution, i.e., 24, 14, and~12, differ significantly.
 Third, exact simultaneous search can yield multiple solutions whose feature-set quality is differently balanced.
 Here, the feature-set qualities in the second simultaneous-search solution, i.e., 18, 18, and~18, are more balanced than in the first, i.e., 20, 18, and~16.
 However, both solutions are equally optimal for sum-aggregation.

 \paragraph{Min-aggregation}

 To actively foster balanced feature-set qualities in simultaneous search, we propose \emph{min-aggregation} in the objective:

 In the terminology of social choice theory, this objective uses an egalitarian rule instead of a utilitarian one~\cite{myerson1981utilitarianism}.
 In particular, \emph{min-aggregation} maximizes the quality of the worst selected alternative.
 Thereby, it incentivizes all alternatives to have high quality and implicitly balances their quality.